DanWang1230/Behavioral_Cloning/README.md

 There might be some errors with keras versions.
 Just keep the version you installed in the evrionment and the version the same.

 4. In debugging, my car didn't move in autonomous control mode.
-A **solution** to this issue is to downgrade the python-socketio to 4.2.1
+A **solution** to this issue is to downgrade the python-socketio to 4.2.1.
+I found this solution [here](https://github.com/udacity/self-driving-car-sim/issues/131).